-The Company maintains certain royalty and founders commission agreements with the developers, licensors, founders, and consultants for the Cold-Eeze(R) products.
+The Company maintains certain royalty and founders commission agreements with the developers, licensors, founders, and consultants for the Cold-Ezez(R) products.
 These payments are 13% of sales collected less certain deductions.
-Of this percentage, a three percent royalty on sales collected less certain deductions is payable to the patent holder whose agreement expires in 2002, a three percent royalty of sales collected less certain deductions is payable to the developer of the product formulation together with a two percent consulting fee based on an agreement that expires in 2007.
+Of this percentage, a three percent royalty on sales collected less certain deductions is payable to the patent holder whose agreement expires in 2002, a three percent royalty of sales collected less certain deductions is payable to the patent holder whose agreement expires in 2002, a three percent royalty of sales collected less certain deductions is payable to the product formulation together with a two percent consulting fee based on an agreement that expires in 2007.
 Additionally, a founders' commission is payable totaling 5% of sales collected less certain deductions, which is shared by two of the officers whose agreements expire in 2005.

-Also required for the acquisition of certain assets of a privately held company involved in the direct marketing and distribution of health and wellness products are continuous payments for the use of product formulations; consulting; confidentiality and non-compete fees that total up to 12% on net sales collected until \$540,000 is paid, which such fees become 5% on net sales collected for the continuous applications of these arrangements.
+Also, required for the acquisition of certain assets of a privately held company involved in the direct marketing and distribution of health and wellness products are continuous payments for the use of product formulations; consulting; confidentiality and non-compete fees that total up to 12% on net sales collected until \$540,000 is paid, which such fees become 5% on net sales collected for the continuous applications of these arrangements.

-The Company has remaining contractual commitments for advertising and other purchases amounting to approximately \$1.8 million.
+The Company has remaining contractual commitments for advertising and other purchases amounting to approximately \$225,000.

-The Company is subject to legal proceedings and claims noted in Part II, "Other Information", Item I, Legal Proceedings, and claims which have arisen in the ordinary course of its business.
+The Company is subject to legal proceedings and claims noted in Part II, "Other Information", Item I, "Legal Proceedings," and claims which have arisen in the ordinary course of its business.
 Although there can be no assurance as to the ultimate disposition of these matters, it is the opinion of the Company's management based upon the information available at this time, that the expected outcome of these matters, individually or in the aggregate, will not have a material adverse effect on the financial position, results of operations or cash flows of the Company.